David Tutt: East Sussex County Council

 Tutt is an elected representative of the people of St. Anthony's Division, at East Sussex County Council.
 Before the creation of that ward, he was first elected to represent the Priory ward in the same area, in 1981.

-He is currently in his tenth term as a County Councillor for that locale in Eastbourne, having served in office for 38 years.
-This is an exceptionally long time, judged against average terms of office for East Sussex County Council and similar tiers of elected government.
+He is currently in his tenth term as a County Councilor for that locale in Eastbourne, having served in office for 38 years.
+This is considered to be a longer than average time, judged against average terms of office for East Sussex County Council and similar tiers of elected government.

 Eastbourne Borough Council

 Tutt was first elected to Eastbourne Borough Council, for St. Anthony's Ward, on 1 May 1980.
 He served as leader of the council twice, firstly for three years in the 1990s and secondly between May 2007 and May 2023.

-In 2019, he was re-elected as a councillor with a total of 1,604 votes, from a total electorate in St Anthony's Ward of 8,509 registered voters.
+In 2019, he was re-elected as a councilor with a total of 1,604 votes, from a total electorate in St Anthony's Ward of 8,509 registered voters.
 He did not stand for re-election to Eastbourne Borough Council in May 2023.